-NEWPORT NEWS, Va.
-(WAVY) — Following multiple shootings this week in Newport News and the city’s third homicide of the year, officers are continuing to ask for the public’s help to solve crimes.
+Following multiple shootings in Newport News, including the city’s third homicide of the year, officers are reinforcing their appeal for the public’s help.

 Residents can call the Crime Line anonymously at 1-888-LOCK-U-UP, or an even easier way, according to officers.